All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Preparing for Your First Dose Increase

-Next week (or the week after, depending on your provider's schedule), you will increase to 0.5 mg.
+Next week (or the week after, depending on your provider's schedule), you'll increase to 0.5 mg.
 With compounded semaglutide, this means adjusting the volume you draw from the vial.
 Double-check the math with your provider:

 Common Concentration Examples